![]() |

 photo by Gryffinor |

-Other daring millionaires followed suit -- Edwin Berwind building a brick Georgian mansion four years later at 64th Street and William Starr Miller doing so in 1913 at 86th Street.
+Other daring millionaires followed suit--Edwin Berwind erected his brick Georgian mansion four years later at 64th Street, and William Starr Miller did so in 1913 at 86th Street.
 The same year the Miller house was completed, Willard D. Straight joined in.

 The beautifully-proportioned entrance and juliette balcony of the second floor - photo Haus Fitzerald |

 The house was completed in 1915 and, only three years later, while serving with the American Expeditionary Forces, Willard Straight died of influenza.
-Dorothy Straight, who was wealthy in her own right, continued to live on at No. 1130 5th Avenue for years.
+Dorothy Straight remained at 1130 5th Avenue for years.

-Mrs. Straight was not only prominent socially – she helped found the Junior League of New York and, in January 1923, entertained the Rev. T. W. Pym, head of Cambridge House, London and the honorary chaplain to King George V, for instance – but she was deeply involved in social causes.
+She was not only prominent socially–she helped found the Junior League of New York and, in January 1923, entertained the Reverend T. W. Pym, head of Cambridge House, London and the honorary chaplain to King George V, for instance–but was deeply involved in social causes.
 She regularly spoke for women’s labor unions and hosted teas and other events in the house as fund raisers.

 Gary’s millions paled in comparison to the subsequent owner, Harrison Williams, who had built a vast electrical empire and whose fortune at one time was reputed to be $680 million.
 In July of 1952 Mrs. Williams sold the house to the National Audubon Society for its headquarters.